trianglecurling/thebroomstack/README.md

 2. Use services to perform the necessary computations.
 3. Serialize the response.

 Finally, the [dataModel](./src/dataModel) contains our persisted object models using Deepkit ORM's patterns.
-Each table in the databse has a corresponding class in this folder.
-The database object is contructed in [database.ts](./src/dataModel/database.ts).
+Each table in the database has a corresponding class in this folder.
+The database object is constructed in [database.ts](./src/dataModel/database.ts).

 ## Stack
 Core tech is still: